koolj/asta/README.md

-This is ASTA - a blockchain based system alerting risk on Vietnam transportation accidents.
+This is ASTA - a blockchain based AI, bigData for Stopping Traffic Accidents solution.
+A risk alerting system on Vietnam transportation.

 Video demo: <updating>